GetSafariTours

 Home of the Great Migration

 Tanzania's most famous park and the stage for the Great Migration.
-It offers world-class Serengeti National Park safari experiences with vast plains and high predator density year-round.
+It offers year-round Serengeti National Park safari experiences with vast plains and high predator density year-round.

 Wildlife Sightings